 Buick’s redesign of the LaCrosse for 2017 did wonders to hide the sedan’s size and mild-mannered driving dynamics.
 A large grille, sweeping headlight design, and curvy hood soften the look up front.
 Around back, the Lacrosse’s tail-end is simple and clean with down-curving tail lights and not much else.

 Our only real complaint is an unfortunate reminder of Buick’s painful design past: the portholes.
 For no good reason, they’ve made an appearance on the LaCrosse's front quarter panels and detract from an otherwise attractive design.

 The interior of the LaCrosse is understated and clean, with an almost symmetrical dash and thoughtfully placed controls.
 Buick has centered the dash around a large infotainment touchscreen, though the integration with the rest of the interior isn’t done as well as some rivals.

 2019 Buick Lacrosse

 The 2019 Buick Lacrosse manages to be soft and comfortable while delivering a good ride and adept handling.

-We haven’t driven the eAssist mild-hybrid Lacrosse yet, which is the standard configuration.
+We haven’t driven the eAssist mild-hybrid LaCrosse yet, which is the standard configuration now.
 The system pairs an electric motor to a 2.5-liter inline-4 but differs from full hybrids in that it be driven on battery power alone.
 The gas and electric motors work together to provide better fuel economy and slightly more power.
 Paired to a 6-speed auto, the system is rated at a modest 194 hp and 187 pound-feet of torque.